Judgement Day (band)

-Judgement Day is an American three piece "string metal" band from Oakland, California.
+Judgement Day was an American three piece string metal band from Oakland, California.

 History

 Beginnings (2002–2007)

 Brothers Anton and Lewis Patzner started off playing metal violin and cello duets on the streets in Berkeley, California in 2002.
 They quickly released a seven-song acoustic EP and began playing rock shows as Judgement Day.
 The CD was self-recorded and about 500 copies were made and sold at shows and on the street.
 It is now out of print.

 Shortly after the release of that disc the brothers recruited their friend Jon Bush to play drums and began playing fully amplified shows in Santa Cruz and Oakland with bands like The Botticellis, Minkus, Desa and The Matches.
 Many of these early shows, while well received, were plagued with sound problems, mostly because of the feedback that comes from amplifying and distorting acoustic instruments.
 Eventually the band refined their techniques, bought the right kind of gear and figured out how to make their sound work on stage.

 In November 2004, Judgement Day released their debut album, Dark Opus.
 The record immediately gained praise in local and online press.
 Entirely self recorded and released, the half-hour album includes mostly tracks of heavy metal and hardcore with drums and distorted violin and cello but also includes some slower interlude tracks with string orchestras.
 One metal song features a full choir.

 Unfortunately, soon after the release of "Dark Opus" Judgement Day was put on hold as Lewis Patzner began to concentrate heavily on receiving his cello performance degree from The Peabody Conservatory of Music in Baltimore.
 Adding to the hiatus, Anton Patzner was recruited to play violin for notable indie-rock band Bright Eyes after Judgement Day was discovered playing an acoustic set outside of The Great American Music Hall in San Francisco by Cursive.
 For the next three years, Judgement Day released no new recordings and only played a few scattered shows.
 They did manage to play their first tour in May 2006, which included dates in Los Angeles, San Diego and Santa Barbara in addition to Northern California.

 Also in 2006, the band joined MySpace and started a YouTube channel, posting live footage of street performances, club shows and webcasts as well as music videos and a promotional video called "December 29th is Judgement Day" which became a minor hit with over 30,000 views.